Bestra/ember-data-sti-guide/README.md

 to determine the 'type' of the record.

 __The Serializer Code__

+Despite all the code written below, the delta from the base implmentation is really small.
+I've added 2 new methods (`extractTypeName` and `primaryTypeName`) and changed 3 lines of code inside `extractSingle`.
 ```coffeescript
 App.ApplicationSerializer = DS.ActiveModelSerializer.extend
   # hash: the individual object in the payload, ie. {id: 5, type: 'GroceryTask'}